actions-marketplace-validations/tls-deploy-actions_alibabacloud-waf/README.md

 > If you need to issue SSL certificates automatically, you can use [enroll acme.sh action](https://github.com/marketplace/actions/issue-ssl-certificate).

-This action will deploy your PEM-formatted SSL certificate to Aliyun Certificates Service.
-And then set to use this certificate in CDN (optional).
+This action will deploy your PEM-formatted SSL certificate to WAF.

 According to Aliyun API, both Access Keys and STS Token are accepted as credentials.